andersonmoegel/andersonmoegel/README.md

-# Olá!
-Sou Anderson Moegel 👋✨
+# Hello!
+I'm Anderson Moegel 👋✨

-## Sobre Mim
+## About Me
-Sou um entusiasta da tecnologia, formado em Análise e Desenvolvimento de Sistemas, com experiência em Governança de TI, automação de processos e análise de dados.
-Minha jornada tem sido impulsionada pela busca de soluções eficientes e inovadoras, otimizando processos e apoiando decisões estratégicas baseadas em dados.
+I'm a technology enthusiast with a degree in Systems Analysis and Development, experienced in IT Governance, process automation, and data analysis.
+My journey has been driven by the pursuit of efficient and innovative solutions, optimizing processes, and supporting strategic decision-making based on data.

-Atualmente, estou aprimorando meus conhecimentos em Inteligência Artificial e Segurança Cibernética, pois acredito que essas áreas desempenham um papel crucial na transformação digital das empresas e na proteção contra ameaças emergentes.
+Currently, I am enhancing my knowledge in Artificial Intelligence and Cybersecurity, as I believe these fields play a crucial role in the digital transformation of businesses and in protecting against emerging threats.

-### 🔹 Minhas Especialidades:
+### 🔹 My Specialties:
-- ✅ **Criação e Monitoramento de Indicadores (KPIs):** Desenvolvimento de métricas precisas para análise e tomada de decisões.
+- ✅ **KPI Creation and Monitoring:** Developing accurate metrics for analysis and decision-making.
-- ✅ **Automação de Processos:** Implementação de soluções para reduzir tarefas manuais e aumentar a eficiência operacional.
+- ✅ **Process Automation:** Implementing solutions to reduce manual tasks and increase operational efficiency.
-- ✅ **Análise de Dados e Relatórios Gerenciais:** Geração de insights estratégicos por meio de dashboards e relatórios personalizados.
+- ✅ **Data Analysis and Management Reports:** Generating strategic insights through dashboards and customized reports.
-- ✅ **Governança de TI:** Gestão de ativos, segurança e conformidade em ambientes corporativos.
+- ✅ **IT Governance:** Managing assets, security, and compliance in corporate environments.

-### 🔹 Ferramentas e Tecnologias:
+### 🔹 Tools and Technologies:
-- 💻 **Análise & Automação:** Power BI, Blue Prism, Automate, QIS (Quality Index System)
+- 💻 **Analysis & Automation:** Power BI, Blue Prism, Automate, QIS (Quality Index System)
-- 📊 **Banco de Dados:** SQL Oracle
+- 📊 **Databases:** SQL Oracle
-- 🖥️ **Desenvolvimento:** VS Code, PowerShell, Kali Linux
+- 🖥️ **Development:** VS Code, PowerShell, Kali Linux
-- 🚀 **Linguagens de Programação:** Python, JavaScript, HTML5, CSS, PowerShell, Visual Basic
+- 🚀 **Programming Languages:** Python, JavaScript, HTML5, CSS, PowerShell, Visual Basic
-- 🛠️ **Gestão de Ativos e Suporte:** KACE (Gerenciamento de ativos e distribuição de software)
+- 🛠️ **Asset Management & Support:** KACE (Asset management and software distribution)
-- 📌 **Gestão de Projetos e Chamados:** JIRA (Gerenciamento ágil de projetos), Service Desk (Atendimento e suporte técnico), Trello (Organização de tarefas e colaboração)
+- 📌 **Project & Ticket Management:** JIRA (Agile project management), Service Desk (Support and technical assistance), Trello (Task organization and collaboration)
-- 🏢 **ERP e Processos Empresariais:** SAP ECC (Gestão financeira, logística e operações empresariais)
+- 🏢 **ERP & Business Processes:** SAP ECC (Financial management, logistics, and business operations)
-- ☁️ **Produtividade e Colaboração:** Office 365 (Outlook, Excel, Word, PowerPoint, Teams)
+- ☁️ **Productivity & Collaboration:** Office 365 (Outlook, Excel, Word, PowerPoint, Teams)
-- 🔐 **Segurança e Administração de Redes:** Active Directory (Gerenciamento de usuários, autenticação e controle de acessos)
+- 🔐 **Security & Network Administration:** Active Directory (User management, authentication, and access control)

-Sou movido pela curiosidade e aprendizado contínuo, sempre buscando desafios que me permitam crescer e agregar valor às organizações.
-Vamos nos conectar e trocar experiências! 🚀
+I am driven by curiosity and continuous learning, always looking for challenges that allow me to grow and add value to organizations.
+Let's connect and share experiences! 🚀